chris-mercer/chris-mercer/README.md

 Tornado Cash - Reject Proposal 62.
 Verifying my ID.
 Chris from Ethereum Classic - real freebird on tele

+"Now it must be confirmed that @realfreebird is Chris Mercer"

 <!--
 **chris-mercer/chris-mercer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.